lmudl/trialing/README.md

 *R/eda-trialing.r*
-With this code we fill in the missing region information, merge hospital_web and hospital_trials and create the barplot.
+With this code we fill in the missing region information, merge hospital_web and hospital_trials and create the bar plot.

 ## data